Arboretum Open for Walkthrough Access Only Until Further Notice - NO VEHICULAR ACESS. PARKING LOTS ARE CURRENTLY CLOSED.

-March 31, 2020.
-Yesterday, the Ontario government announced the immediate closure of all outdoor recreational amenities, with the exception of greenspaces that are used for walkthrough access.
+April 3, 2020.
+The Ontario government announced the immediate closure of all outdoor recreational amenities, with the exception of greenspaces that are used for walkthrough access.
 In keeping with this announcement, the University of Guelph Arboretum will now be open only for walkthrough access.
-Those walking through the Arboretum must maintain a distance of two metres between themselves and others.
+There is currently no vehicular access to The Arboretum site.
+Our parking lots are closed.
+Those walking through The Arboretum must maintain a distance of two metres between themselves and others.

-We kindly ask visitors to The Arboretum to respect our site; park in the parking lots only and keep your dogs on a leash at all times.
-Please note that Arboretum buildings and disc golf course are currently closed.
+We kindly ask visitors to The Arboretum to respect our site and keep your dogs on a leash at all times.
+Please note that Arboretum buildings, disc golf course and parking lots are currently closed.
 For up-to-date campus information, visit the U of Guelph COVID-19 page.

 The Arboretum is home to over 9 km of trails.
 These include pathways through natural forests, fields, plant collections and gardens.
 Running is allowed on all of our non-forested trails (click here for more information on our running trails).
 For a full map of all our trails click here.